Embargo of Russian oil during the Russo-Ukrainian war: Breaches of sanctions

 Whilst the price of crude remained below the $60 level, breaches were generally limited to small quantities of oil imported into the EU from Russia and transshipment of oil at sea, however when the oil price rose in Summer 2023, the number of potential breaches increased with oil being purchased at a price over the oil cap price.

 Ship-to-ship transshipments

 The object of ship-to-ship transshipments is to mask the source of the oil, to hide from the buyer (or the authorities) that the oil is Russian and subject to sanctions.

 Ships involved in transshipments have been known to change their names and their paint colours during voyages and to turn off their Automatic Identification System trackers.

-Transshipments have taken place off the Russian enclave of Kaliningrad, in the Black Sea and in the Mediterranean Sea.
+Transshipments have taken place off the Russian exclave of Kaliningrad, in the Black Sea and in the Mediterranean Sea.

 The majority of transshipments from ships leaving the Black Sea have taken place in the Gulf of Laconia, close to Greece, but outside of the 6-mile territorial limit, it is in international waters.
 The Jumbo is a crude oil tanker, Gabon flagged, that was based in the gulf acting as a depot tanker, with some ships delivering oil to the depot and others collecting from it.